-To protect yourself against Covid-19, you must maintain good hygiene practices, practice physical distancing, and stay home if you are unwell.
+To protect yourself against Covid-19, you must get fully vaccinated, maintain good hygiene practices, wear a face covering when out and about, practice physical distancing, and stay home if you are unwell.
 It is recommended that you do not touch your face when you are in a public place, that you regularly wash and dry your hands, that you sneeze and cough into your elbow, and that you clean and disinfect areas you touch regularly.
-It may also be recommended that you wear a mask if you are vulnerable, in a crowded place, or on public transport.
+It is mandatory to wear a face covering when using public transport and it is recommended to wear one when out and about or in situations where physical distancing is not possible.

 It is important that we stay vigilant and adhere to recommendations stated on the Covid-19 website